-We were very proud to have the opportunity to deliver this recently for our clients over at Sainsbury’s.
+We recently delivered this session for our clients over at Sainsbury’s.
 We were thrilled to receive the feedback from the session, with reviews averaging a score of 4.9 out of 5 and with 100% of the scores graded as good or excellent.

 As Cate Murden, PUSH Founder and co-facilitator of the programme says:

-“Everyone has ‘mental health’, this isn’t about 1 in 4 it’s about 1 in 1.
+[mkd_blockquote text=”“Everyone has ‘mental health’, this isn’t about 1 in 4 it’s about 1 in 1.
 Your mental health is on a spectrum and anyone, at any point, is at a point on it.
-The role of our programmes is to help people understand themselves better and give them the tools to manage where ever they might be on that spectrum”
+The role of our programmes is to help people understand themselves better and give them the tools to manage where ever they might be on that spectrum”” title_tag=”h2″ width=””]

 Too many people with mental health issues are suffering in silence at work as they feel talking upon the subject will be met with prejudice discrimination.
 But with almost a third (31%) of the workforce being formally diagnosed with a mental health issue (Mental Health at Work Report 2017) that’s a big chunk of the workforce who are not talking about it.